-The Lost Ember was released on November 22, 2019 by Mooneye Studios, an indie game development company located in Hamburg, Germany.
+Lost Ember was released on November 22, 2019 by Mooneye Studios, an indie game development company located in Hamburg, Germany.
 This story-rich game is currently available for Windows computers, Xbox One and PS4 and promises approximately 6 hours of capturing gameplay, with the potential for more.
-The Lost Ember earned a 90/100 rating from PC Gamer.
-In this edition of Thoughts and Review, I will offer my impressions in regards to its quality of story, gameplay mechanics and user experience.
-To say the least, The Lost Ember has reserved a special place in my heart with its stunning graphics, stress-free exploration and story that is equal parts heartwarming and poignant.
+Lost Ember earned a 90/100 rating from PC Gamer.
+In this edition of Thoughts and Review, I will offer my impressions in regards to the quality of the story, gameplay mechanics, and user experience.
+To say the least, The Lost Ember has reserved a special place in my heart with its stunning graphics, stress-free exploration, and story that is equal parts heartwarming and poignant.

-The Lost Ember tells the story of a wolf and spirit that start out on an adventure to find The City of Light, uncover the past and makes sense of the city ruins, shrouded in mystery.
-By using Wolf’s unique ability to transfer consciousness to other animals, you will travel with this duo through multiple biomes as they slowly piece-together their stories.
-The Lost Ember is an interactive narrative, enriched with backstory, stunning environments and a unique art style.
+Lost Ember tells the story of a wolf and spirit that start out on an adventure to find The City of Light, uncover the past, and makes sense of the city ruins, shrouded in mystery.
+By using Wolf’s unique ability to transfer consciousness to other animals, you will travel with this duo through multiple biomes as they slowly piece together their stories.
+Lost Ember is an interactive narrative, enriched with backstory, stunning environments, and a unique art style.

 If you are a gamer that usually skips cut scenes–I would highly recommend running each of these scenes till the end.
-These brief snap shots of the past drive the story, brings you closer to the characters and reveals motivations.
-To say the least, The Lost Ember truly caught me by surprise.
-I started this game with no real expectations but by the end of the game, the slow developing story line will have you on the edge of your seat, excited to find the next piece of the story.
+These brief snapshots of the past drive the story bring you closer to the characters and reveals motivations.
+To say the least, Lost Ember truly caught me by surprise.
+I started this game with no real expectations but by the end of the game, the slow-developing storyline will have you on the edge of your seat, excited to find the next piece of the story.
 Each cut scene gives just enough information to drive the characters onto the next map.

 I am a gamer that truly appreciates a video game that can capture attention and invoke unexpected emotion.
-This is why The Lost Ember would earn a 11/10 from me for overall quality of story.
+This is why Lost Ember would earn an 11/10 from me for the overall quality of the story.
 The story development is subtle but powerful.

-Like mentioned earlier, the plot of The Lost Ember is motivated by the revealing of memories of the past, usually as cinematic cut scenes.
+As mentioned earlier, the plot of Lost Ember is motivated by the revealing of memories of the past, usually as cinematic cut scenes.
 As you traverse various terrain, the movements of Wolf and companion spirit are smooth and ethereal–an aspect of this game that completes the almost dream-like setting.
-As Wolf you can howl, sprint, trot and jump, but to pass obstacles such as underbrush or small tunnels, you have the ability to occupy other animals such as fish, buffalo and moles.
+As Wolf you can howl, sprint, trot, and jump, but to pass obstacles such as underbrush or small tunnels, you have the ability to occupy other animals such as fish, buffalo, and moles.
 Each animal has unique abilities that help Wolf and the spirit continue onto the next area.

-While the main goal of the overall story is to help guide Wolf and the spirit to the City of Light by revealing memories of the past, The Lost Ember caters to the completionist gamer with its collectibles and 33 total achievements.
+While the main goal of the overall story is to help guide Wolf and the spirit to the City of Light by revealing memories of the past, Lost Ember caters to the completionist gamer with its collectibles and 33 total achievements.
 The collectibles such as mushrooms and relics can be found throughout the game, on each map.
-The player can check to see how many collectibles are hidden in each map by way of the main menu.
-While it is nice that you can track your progress in this way, I wish that this progress could be shown in-game as well.
+The player can check to see how many collectibles are hidden on each map by way of the main menu.
+While it is nice that you can track your progress in this way, I wish that this progress could be shown in-game.

-While I love playing video games on PC, cramping keyboard fingers is a thing 🖱 For this reason, I LOVE it when PC games take the extra step to include controller support, and The Lost Ember was definitely a game that benefits from this.
+While I love playing video games on PC, cramping keyboard fingers are a thing.
+For this reason, I LOVE it when PC games take the extra step to include controller support, and Lost Ember was definitely a game that benefits from this.
 It was wonderful to plug in my Xbox controller, sit back, kick my feet up and play a relaxing game without needing to worry about hunching over a keyboard.
 Not to mention, the basic yet tasteful game play in combination with the enrapturing environment overall paired really well with a controller.

-Speaking of minimal–user overlay is almost non-existent in The Lost Ember, except for the occasional prompt for interaction or menu display.
+Speaking of minimal–user overlay is almost non-existent in Lost Ember, except for the occasional prompt for interaction or menu display.
 This creates a very enveloping experience that focuses on its artistic qualities and story quality.
-And, of course, this makes taking the perfect screenshot super easy 😋
+And, of course, this makes taking the perfect screenshot super easy.

-In addition, not only does The Lost Ember have the option for subtitles, but you also have the option for a more enigmatic or less obvious gaming experience.
-The only voice within the narrative is that of the spirit which wolf partners-up with–however, this unique option provides you the choice to omit narration, leaving interpretation of the story up to you.
+In addition, not only does Lost Ember have the option for subtitles, but you also have the option for a more enigmatic or less obvious gaming experience.
+The only voice within the narrative is that of the spirit with which Wolf partners up–however, this unique option provides you the choice to omit narration, leaving interpretation of the story up to you.
 While I chose the verbal narration, I could see this style of gameplay as intriguing.
-Along with an interesting choice of play style, The Lost Ember also has a whopping 11 supported languages for interface and subtitles.
+Along with an interesting choice of play style, Lost Ember also has a whopping 11 supported languages for interface and subtitles.

 However, there were some situations where I found myself traversing the outskirts of the map and noticed that some areas seemed a bit… unfinished?
 For example, there was an occasion when I followed what looked like a path that was intended to be followed, but as I continued the textures of the grass, bushes, etc. gradually reduced, creating a barren section of the map (See picture above).
 Considering that complicated maneuvers were not needed to get to this section of the map, it made the game feel a little incomplete or rushed.

-At the closing of this review, I must say that The Lost Ember completely caught me by surprise with its whimsical environment, favorable yet simple gameplay mechanics and heart-warming story.
-The graphics and animations are bright, hopeful and engaging.
-It offers full controller support, subtitles in various different languages and a boatload of potential achievements.
-While the course of the story cannot be changed, you can re-vist past chapters to re-watch cinematics or find any collectables that might have been missed.
+At the closing of this review, I must say that The Lost Ember completely caught me by surprise with its whimsical environment, favorable yet simple gameplay mechanics, and heart-warming story.
+The graphics and animations are bright, hopeful, and engaging.
+It offers full controller support, subtitles in various different languages, and a boatload of potential achievements.
+While the course of the story cannot be changed, you can revisit past chapters to re-watch cinematics or find any collectibles that might have been missed.